psychospace/psychospace.info/✼ Stories/⍟ Roleplay/MMT/MMT - Arc 3, Syzygy.md

 ### 2-4-1251
 Volk is no longer rained out; he travels across the [[Victory Canyon]], stopping at the ruins of the *[[Caged Bird]]*.
-After investigating for a while, he was dropped in on by [[Kingdle Coal]], and his blood surged, causing him to temporarily lose conscious thought.
+After investigating for a while, he was dropped in on by [[Octavia Parasom|Kingdle Coal]], and his blood surged, causing him to temporarily lose conscious thought.

 ### 2-5-1251
 Volk awakens in the caves the morning after.
 Volk hunted for any evidence in the quarry, using his new coat to stand out in the rain freely, and discovered that the Heartknock was definitely here at some point, but found very little evidence of things being moved around.
 He backtracked to try and find the *Bird* again, but there was no sign nor clue of the ship having taken off or been dragged away: it just vanished.